-Most Beautiful Mosques Of Istanbul
+Most Famous Mosques in Istanbul

-Most Beautiful Mosques Of Istanbul To Visit
+The Most Beautiful Mosques in Istanbul

 Yes, you should definitely visit Blue Mosque because blue tiles inside are priceless.
-However, when it comes to tiles, the most important mosque in Turkey is Rüstem Pasha Mosque, built by a Grand Vizier.
+However, when it comes to tiles, the most important mosque in Turkey is Rustem Pasha Mosque, built by a Grand Vizier.
 There are wonderful blue tiles covering the walls and even the columns.

 You need to take prayer times into consideration if you are willing to visit a mosque in Istanbul.
 It requires a good planning to visit a few mosques in a single day because prayer hours change on a daily basis.
 Visiting hours are written on the doors of mosques located in touristic areas.

-List Of Most Beautiful Mosques Of Istanbul To Visit
+Most Beautiful Mosques in Istanbul To Visit

-Süleymaniye Mosque is the first mosque that comes to mind in terms of dimensions and glory.
-Built on a dominant hill in Istanbul, this mosque is built by the greatest architect of Ottoman Empire, Mimar Sinan for the biggest emperor, Sultan Suleiman the Magnificent.
+Suleymaniye Mosque is the first mosque that comes to mind in terms of dimensions and glory.
+Built on a dominant hill in Istanbul, this mosque is built by the greatest architect of Ottoman Empire, Mimar Sinan for the most famous emperor, Sultan Suleiman the Magnificent.